AnyLog-co/documentation/image mapping.md

 View all the files assigned to a table in a particular date:
 <pre>
-get files where dbms = blobs_edgex and date = 220723  and table = video and limit = 100
+get files where dbms = blobs_edgex and table = video and date = 220723 and limit = 100
+get files where dbms = blobs_edgex and date = 220723  limit = 100
 </pre>

 ### get rows count

+List the number of blobs per each table in the database.
+Example:
 <pre>
 get rows count where dbms = blobs_edgex and table = image
 </pre>

+Additional information is available at the [get rows count command](https://github.com/AnyLog-co/documentation/blob/master/sql%20setup.md#the-get-rows-count-command) section.